filip26/titanium-json-ld/README.md

 ## Contributing

 Your contribution is welcome.
-There are many ways to motivate developers and speed up development:
+There are many ways to motivate developers or speed up development:

 - develop
   - implement a new feature